4nd2in/edu/pages/Linux.md

 			- #### /proc
 				- It is a virtual pseudo-file system to contains that contains information about the running processes with a specific process ID (PID)
 			- #### /sbin
-				- Binary executable programs of the system
+				- Binary executable programs of the system.
+Typically used by the superuser (iptables, reboot, etc)
 			- #### /srv
 				- Contains server-specific and server-related files
 			- #### / sys